What I Did On My Summer Vacation by Xander Harris

 By Alexander Harris

 Summer vacation.
 A time to relax and have fun.
 A time for swimming and ice cream.
 As long as there has been suburbia, there has been a mythical image of summer.
 The time between when a school year ends and another one begins is held sacred in the eyes of students.
 You did not worry.
 You did not fret.
 You did not try.
 You had no responsibilities.
-If you didn’t go to bed each night thinking about how amazingly awesome your day was, you wasted it.
+If you didn't go to bed each night thinking about how amazingly awesome your day was, you must have wasted it.
 The level of fervor was solely because you knew that it would come to an end.
-You knew that the days were numbered, so you milked every last chance out of it.
-If you couldn’t remember ever summer vacation like the miraculous adventure it was, you were missing out.
+You knew that the days were numbered and so you milked every last chance out of it.
+If you couldn't remember ever summer vacation like the miraculous adventure it was, you were missing out.
 I don’t think I’ll be forgetting this one any time soon.

 It is so nice to get unanimous support across the board, I can tell you.
-We were all still reeling after the past few months and especially Jenny’s, er, Ms. Calendar’s death.
+We were all still reeling after the past few months and especially Jenny’s, I mean Ms. Calendar’s death.
 I laid out a map of California and put a spinner right on my hometown.
 When it came to rest I knew I was leaving crappy old Sunnydale for the City of Angels: Los Angeles.
 I packed up my Uncle’s Chevy Corvair, said a prayer to whatever higher power was listening and drove south.

-I had it all mapped out in my head once I hit the open road: Venice Beach, Hollywood, West Hollywood if I was feeling adventurous.
-I wasn’t an avid skateboarder or even a remotely good one, but I was competent enough and had the presence of being to roll casually down the sidewalk in Venice Beach and then book it out of town when the real skaters decide to beat me up for the charade.
+I had it all mapped out in my head once I hit the open road: Venice Beach, Hollywood, or even West Hollywood if I was feeling adventurous.
+I wasn't an avid skateboarder or even a remotely good one, but I was competent enough and had the presence of being to roll casually down the sidewalk in Venice Beach and then book it out of town when the real skaters decide to beat me up for the charade.
 That’s what a skateboard is best for, of course: escaping bullies that really just don’t like you.

 The real reason I came to LA was less the jovial or fun seeking and completely against the spirit of summer vacation.
 See, the thing is when one of my best friends ran away from home I couldn't just sit back and pretend to not know where she was going.
 She’s the type to run and hide from her feelings and herself.
 Now, traditionally, she would run to someone not knee deep in the hoopla, but where do you run when everyone is coping and dealing with the fallout of your life?
 A place you once called home.
 I spoke to her mom before I set out, and I think she’s the only one that figured out what I was doing.
 She said that she and her daughter had some words and she kicked her out of the house in a fit of anger.
 Misplaced anger.
 I could tell she was counting on me to bring her daughter back safely to her.

 The things I’ll do for the woman I love.
-Not her mother, no, god no, but her.
-Buffy Anne Summers.
+Not her mother, no, god no, but her: Buffy Anne Summers.
 LA was her home before she moved to Sunnydale, but she didn’t have any friends left here since her expulsion from Hemery High School and her subsequent ostracization from all things social.
 When I find her I guarantee she’ll say she thought running away was a good idea at the time.

 I checked the high school none-the-less and found the evidence of her trade on the side of the building.
 I wasn't surprised she came back at night rather than when anyone she knew would be around.
 I wondered if she went looking for the night life or the night life found her.
 You can never tell with her.
 See, she’s what you call the Vampire Slayer.
 One of those one-girl-in-all the-world kinds of deals that meant she was super powered but had a real early expiration date.
 She met hers a year ago but luckily her faithful sidekick was there to resuscitate her.
 That’s me, folks, the faithful sidekick: the Robin to her Batman; the Bucky to her Captain America; the Xander Harris to her Buffy Summers.